sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Workspace Support with Multiple Projects

-Starting in version 1.1.0, we now support a VS Code Workspaces that contain multiple Applications.
+Starting in version 1.1.0, we now support [VS Code multi-root Workspaces](https://code.visualstudio.com/docs/editor/workspaces) that contain multiple Applications.
 Specifcally, this allows a Workspace to contain mulitple folders, where each folder is an Application (in Nexus IQ parlance).

 If you place a `.sonatype-config` file in each Application's directory, then each Application will benefit from results that reflect the policies specific to that Application as defined in Nexus IQ Server.
 If an Application in the Workspace does not have a `.sonatype-config` file, the Application ID defined in the plugin settings will prevail.